rodvial/blog/about.md

 As a Client-Centricity Award Winner, I am recognized for my proactive expertise in availability, scalability, and project management.
 My collaborative approach enables me to lead cross-functional teams and stakeholders effectively, ensuring optimized system performance and uptime.
 My bilingual proficiency (English and Spanish), strong critical thinking, attention to detail, and commitment to client satisfaction and operational excellence further define my professional profile.

+Community Involvement
+I am deeply committed to giving back to the community through various initiatives.
+I provide IT support, technical guidance, and mentorship to individuals looking to enhance their digital literacy and career readiness.
+My involvement includes facilitating technology workshops, offering personalized tutoring, and assisting with technical setups to help individuals improve their IT skills and increase job opportunities.
+By leveraging my expertise, I strive to empower others and make technology accessible to everyone, fostering growth and inclusion in my community.

 🚀 Some of My roles are in (reverse chronological order) and 💼 specialties:

     Systems Security Administrator - SPRING